Least-Toxic Control of Snails and Slugs Choose a different pests

 Plant crops that slugs find unpalatable, such as ginger, garlic, mint, chives, red lettuce, red cabbage, sage, sunflower, fennel, foxglove, mint, chicory and endive.

 The best way to prevent or control a slug or snail infestation is to reduce moisture, though it may take some time before you see results.
 Slugs and snails lack an insect’s hard exoskeleton.
 Instead they require water to secrete a protective mucus or slime.

 Drip irrigation, also called trickle or micro irrigation, involves systems that slowly drip water directly on to the roots of a plant.
 Modern drip irrigation uses tubing or drip tape to channel water directly to crops.
 Compared to traditional irrigation where water is sprayed or allowed to flow over an entire field, resulting in losses from runoff and evaporation.

-Snail monitoring should be part of all gardeners routine checks.
-Counting snails 7 days after controls have been applied provides an indication of success or otherwise.
+Slug and snail monitoring should be part of all gardeners routine checks.
+Counting gastropods 7 days after controls have been applied provides an indication of success or otherwise.
 Monitoring prior to infestation may also give some indication of threshold levels requiring more than just hand picking.

 Remove debris and habitat

 Slow moving snails and slugs are easy to hand pick when they can be found.
 (To kill them you can drop them into a container of soapy water.
 Do not put dead slugs in the compost pile, they will give off a strong odor.
 Put dead slugs in a sealed container and throw them in the trash.)
 Trapping slugs can be as simple as providing a shady space for them to shelter during the day, such as an overturned flower pot, or board placed on the soil between plant rows.
 Check your traps in the morning and dispose of pests.